 The sky is pretty much the limit.

 The best part: As your community grows, so will the popularity of your business.
-Word-of-mouth marketing is extremely powerful on Discord, after all.
+Word-of-mouth is extremely powerful for Discord marketing, after all.

 Related post: How to Create Product Awareness as a B2B Brand